 General Word Tips -

 - Save often, and to your network drives (ie H: or G:).
-Avoid saving to your desktop or anywhere else on your local machine.
+Only network drives are backed up.

 - Don't open a document simultaneously along with someone else.